top of page

 Freehold is often seen as the gold standard — and yes, it comes with fewer moving parts.

-We deal with cross leases all the time, and most problems arise not because of the title itself — but because people don’t fully understand it until late in the process.
+I deal with cross leases regularly, and most problems arise not because of the title itself — but because people don't fully understand it until late in the process.

-Thinking of buying or selling a cross lease?
+Thinking of buying or selling a cross lease property?

 Comments